HigherOrderCO/Kind/FAQ.md

 # Frequently Asked Questions
 (or, asked at least once anyway 😃)

 Not satisfied by the answer?
 Don't see your question?
-Swing by our [on Telegram](https://t.me/formality_lang) and we'd be happy to help.
+Swing by [Telegram](https://t.me/formality_lang) and we'd be happy to help.

 ## Table of Contents